danielplohmann/danielplohmann.github.io/_posts/2012-08-15-crypto_identification.md

 ### Heuristics-based crypto detection by code properties

-About 2 years ago, during literature research on network protocol reverse engineering, I came across an interesting paper called "[dispatcher paper][Dispatcher: Enabling Active Botnet Infiltration using Automatic Protocol Reverse-Engineering]" by Juan Caballero et al.
+About 2 years ago, during literature research on network protocol reverse engineering, I came across an interesting paper called ["Dispatcher: Enabling Active Botnet Infiltration using Automatic Protocol Reverse-Engineering"][dispatcher paper] by Juan Caballero et al.
 Besides the description of an approach on how to identify and dissect message buffers into protocol fields, it contains a section on automated detection of cryptographic routines ("Detecting Encoding Functions", p.
 10).
 The main idea is pretty straight forward:
  * Evaluate the ratio of arithmetic/logic instructions related to all instructions in a function. *Assumption*: Cryptographic functions usually consist mainly of arithmetic/logic instructions, thus they should have a higher ratio.